 A glimpse into my world: Jonathan Roozeman

 Jonathan Roozeman plays a cello by David Tecchler from 1707, which is on loan to him by the Finnish Culture Foundation.
 He is supported by a scholarship from the arteMusica-Stiftung.

 In 2014, 2016 and 2018 Jonathan Roozeman was an active participant at the Cello Masterclasses at Kronberg Academy, where he was awarded the Landgrave of Hesse Prize in 2016.
 Jonathan Roozeman performed alongside Gidon Kremer, Christian Tetzlaff, Steven Isserlis and Sir András Schiff in Chamber Music Connects the World in 2018.
+In 2019 he played at the Kronberg Academy Festival.
 Since October 2016 he has been studying at Kronberg Academy with Frans Helmerson.
 These studies are funded by the Christa Verhein Stiftung.

 Last updated: June 2020